Nikon D1 vs Panasonic TZ100

 It is notable that the D1 has a hotshoe, while the TZ100 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Studio photographers will appreciate that the Nikon D1 (unlike the TZ100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D1 and the TZ100 have been discontinued, but can regularly be found used on eBay.
+Both the D1 and the TZ100 have been discontinued, but can regularly be found used on ebay.
 The D1 was replaced by the Nikon D1X, while the TZ100 was followed by the Panasonic TZ200.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D1 Manual (free pdf) or the online Panasonic TZ100 Manual.
+Further information on the features and operation of the D1 and TZ100 can be found, respectively, in the Nikon D1 Manual (free pdf) or the online Panasonic TZ100 Manual.

 So how do things add up?
 Is there a clear favorite between the Nikon D1 and the Panasonic TZ100?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

 - Larger viewfinder image: Features a viewfinder with a higher magnification (0.53x vs 0.46x).